iterorganization/IMAS-ParaView/docs/source/position_reader.rst

 Supported IDSs
 --------------

-Currently, the following IDS is supported in the 1D Profiles Reader.
+Currently, the following IDSs are supported in the 1D Profiles Reader.

 - ``barometry``
 - ``langmuir_probes``